 The state's total employment growth has slowed amid cooler economic conditions; notably, employment in its information industry has contracted the first time since the 2007-08 financial crisis, but leveling off (Exhibit 6).
-As of January 2025, Washington's unemployment rate remains low at 4.3% and its labor force participation rate (63.1%) remains slightly above the US (62.6%).
+As of May 2025, Washington's unemployment rate was 4.5% and its labor force participation rate (62.5%), while in-line with the nation's, has weakened from a peak of 65.9% before the Covid-19 pandemic.